-- A request of an individual or organization to cease and desist, relocate, or vacate the premises or property owned or controlled by CGCC by law enforcement or an authorized representative of CGCC. - Commencement of institutional disciplinary proceedings by the appropriate department or academic unit. - Arrest and prosecution for violation of local, state, and federal law(s). - Restriction of future use of, or access to, the CGCC campus or free expression areas.

-1. Handbills, Posters, Flyers, Banners, and Signs
+- A requirement that an individual or organization cease and desist, relocate, or vacate the premises or property owned or controlled by CGCC by law enforcement or an authorized representative of CGCC. - Commencement of institutional disciplinary proceedings by the appropriate department or academic unit. - Arrest and prosecution for violation of local, state, and federal law(s). - 1.
+Handbills, Posters, Flyers, Banners, and Signs